rackerlabs/docs-ras-databases/docs/ras-databases-handbook/managed-databases.rst

 Managed databases
 ==================

-This section describes the SQL and noSQL managed databases and services.
+This section describes the SQL and NoSQL managed databases and services.

 Managed SQL databases
 ----------------------